5 Bridges in Dubai That Showcase the City's Engineering Advancement

 1. Floating Bridge, Dubai

 The first of its kind in the Emirates, the Floating Bridge in Dubai has easily become one of the most famous structures in this city.
 Built by Waagner-Biro, it carries six lanes across the Dubai Creek.
-It has a length of 365metres and width of 22metres.
 It was built mainly to help ease out the traffic in Al Maktoum Bridge.
 The construction of this pontoon bridge was completed in an astonishing 23 days.
 However, the planning, design-making and the rest of the work took around 10 months to get done.

 2. Al Maktoum Bridge